rust-lang/book/nostarch/chapter15.md

 to store a `List` value.
 Figure 15-2 shows what the `Cons` variant looks like now.

-Unmatched: GraphicSlug

-Unmatched: CaptionLine
+Figure 15-2: A `List` that is not infinitely sized, because `Cons` holds a `Box`

 Boxes provide only the indirection and heap allocation; they don’t have any other special capabilities, like those we’ll see with the other smart pointer types.
 They also don’t have the performance overhead that these special capabilities incur, so they can be useful in cases like the cons list where the indirection is the only feature we need.
 We’ll look at more use cases for boxes in Chapter 17.